ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 To that point, [feedback helps](https://github.com/orgs/community/discussions/categories/accessibility).
 Constructive reports on access barriers and friction are something that can bypass the internal perception of the things I’ve outlined as being seen as non-problems.

 I am twice heartened when I see reports.
-First, [it is a signal that means someone is still present and cares enough](https://bsky.app/profile/ericwbailey.website/post/3la5etpjrqa2t).
-Second, there has been renewed internal interest in investing on acting on these user-reported accessibility problems.
+First, [it is a signal that means someone is still present and cares](https://bsky.app/profile/ericwbailey.website/post/3la5etpjrqa2t).
+Second, there has been renewed internal interest in investing in acting on these user-reported accessibility problems.

 ## The work never stops